tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ### Status Changes

 When a TIP is Accepted, the TIP should be updated accordingly.
-In addition to updating the Status field, at the very least the Resolution header should be added with a link to the appropriate section of the PR, and the Last-Modified header should be set to the current date.
+In addition to updating the Status field and flag, at the very least the Resolution header should be added with a link to the appropriate section of the PR, and the Last-Modified header should be set to the current date.

 Tips that have passed their initial Draft state should be merged with a status of Under Review.
 From that point, additional pull requests can be opened to edit the TIP, until it converges to being "Accepted", "Rejected", or